 With that thought, I can’t help but wonder if I am I the only one who reacts so ridiculously impetuously at such things?
 Do you find that when a certain product is overly hyped, regardless of what that item is, be it beauty or fashion related, that curiosity gets the best of you?
 That ineffable need to investigate such claims and hysteria?
 In regards to the Mario Badescu facial spray it was the talk of a sweetly scented rose and boost of effortless hydration which spiked my initial interest.
 And having never truly been a fan of any kind of floral scent, made this a most frivolous and controversial personal yearning.
 But with a mere Australian $10 price tag I felt like I had nothing to lose, because at this price point immense disappointment or disdain over this facial spray wasn’t going to hurt the proverbial pocket.
 And considering my mother is an avid purveyor of all things floral, I wasn’t at risk of being wasteful either as I had a new home easily lined up.

-There are three different facial sprays on offer.
-Aloe, cucumber and green tea for an antioxidant boost and the latest formula of aloe, chamomile and lavender for soothing hydration.
+There are now four different facial sprays on offer.
+Aloe, cucumber and green tea for an antioxidant boost, aloe, chamomile and lavender for soothing hydration and and the latest formula aloe, sage and orange blossom for balance and a dewy, smooth complexion.
 I stuck with the original icon, the aloe, herbs and rosewater spritz.
 Truthfully I initially didn’t know what to expect when it came to the Mario Badescu facial spray.
 And at such a low price point I didn’t have much faith in it either.
 That said upon my very first spritz I was pleasantly impressed.
 Especially with the smell, delicate but not overly repugnant and as overwhelming as I find most scents with notes of rose tend to be.
 Overall the whole experience left me with an inexplicable feeling of decadent lightness.
 Calm and very much refreshed.

 It’s safe to say I have been using the aloe, herbs and rosewater facial spray daily for close to six months now.
 For me the Mario Badescu facial spray has now become a staple in my routine, not just a quick spritz around midday, but multiple sprays throughout the day.
 If anything this has been my new go-to for a simple but dramatic pick-me-up for times when I begin feeling dreary.
 Or for when I feel as though my skin could do with a boost of hydration while wearing make-up throughout the day.
 The former is what actually has me reaching for this facial spray time and time again.
 The humble act of spritzing this on my face coupled with the heavenly scent it emits consistently leaves me reinvigorated and with an enigmatic sense of tranquility.